bekk/terraform-in-production/README.md

 5. The `moved` blocks and `terraform state` commands also work on maps and lists of objects, such as `google_compute_subnetwork.subnets` (which has 3 resources).
 We'll do the same operation, but this time we'll start with the `moved` block.

-   Start by changing the address of the resources from `subnets` to `subnets_renamed`, and optionally run `terraform plan` to view what happens.
+   Modify the address of the resources from `subnets` to `subnets_renamed` (in `main.tf`), and optionally run `terraform plan` to see what happens.
 Then create a `moved` block that renames the addresses in the state file.
 Run `terraform plan` to verify that there are no changes other than the three address changes.

 6. Apply the configuration before undoing the changes in the configuration file.
 Running `terraform plan` should show 3 added and 3 destroyed resources.
 Use `terraform state mv` to fix the state file, and run `terraform plan` to verify that there are no changes.